e-gov/TARA-Doku/SSO tehniline spetsifikatsioon.md

 **Request**

-An authentication request is a HTTP GET request by which the user is redirected from the client application to TARA SSO for authentication.
+An authentication request is a HTTP GET request by which the user is redirected from the client application to GOVSSO for authentication.

-***Example TARA SSO authentication request***
+***Example GOVSSO authentication request***
 ````
 GET https://tara-sso-demo.eesti.ee/oauth2/auth?